BERDesigns/idm232-ber46/temp.md

 On click, toggle a function that checks if an el has class "Hidden" to remove need for conditional checker var

-Possibly make Search automatically show up on pg
+Possibly make Search automatically show up on pg (this would also use AJAX, but would require me to rewrite whole search pg)

 EXTRA CREDIT: